Skip to main content

 • Holiday Inn Children under 12 get a free meal from the kids' menu at breakfast, lunch and dinner when dining with an adult guest who orders from the full-priced menu.
 The deal is limited to four kids per family.

-• Ikea From 11am, families can get a kids' meal of pasta and tomato sauce for just 95p at cafés across the UK.
+• Ikea From 11am, families can get a kids' meal of pasta and tomato sauce for just 95p at Ikea cafés across the UK.
 Other children's dishes cost between £1.95 and £2.50.

-• Premier Inn Up to two children under the age of 15 can eat for free with a full-paying adult who buys a Full Premier Inn Breakfast.
+• Premier Inn Up to two children under the age of 15 can eat for free with a full-paying adult who buys a full Premier Inn breakfast.

 • Sizzling Pub and Grill Children can dine for £1 with the purchase of an adult’s main meal.
 The offer is usually available on weekdays from 3pm, but during the holidays it’s available from 12pm.

-• TGI Fridays Kids eat free all day, every day at TGI Fridays with the order of an adult’s main meal.
+• TGI Fridays Kids eat free all day every day at TGI Fridays with the order of an adult’s main meal.
 The offer is only available to Stripes Rewards members, so you will need to join through the app, which is free to download.

 • The Real Greek Children under 12 can get a free meal on Sundays at The Real Greek for every £15 spent by an adult.

-• Travelodge For every full-paying adult, up to two children under 15 years old get breakfast for £1 each at Travelodge hotels.
+• Travelodge For every full-paying adult, up to two children under 15 years old get breakfast for £1 each at Travelodge hotels

 Find out more: dine out for 50% less in top UK cities (even at Michelin restaurants)